alukosdev/ccsp/guidance/cis-csc.md

 ---

 !!!danger
 This page is currently being updated for the 2022 version of the CCSP exam.
-On May 18, 2021, CIS launched version 8 of the controls which are different than what is shown below.
 !!!

 # CIS CSC